 Heidi’s interest and passion for social justice, inclusion, and diversity brought her to Temple Israel, as Director of Education for the “Na’aseh V’nishma” teen program, where she spent several years developing and implementing an education program for teens and their families prior to coming to the Talmud Torah of St. Paul.
-Heidi is also the proud parent of 4 children and 4 grandchildren.
+Heidi is also the proud parent of 7 children, (including a son-in-law and 2 daughters-in-law), and 5 grandchildren.

 Briana Cohen Lavintman is our kindergarten and first-grade teacher.
 Briana is a passionate, enthusiastic, talented, and experienced teacher.
 She holds Bachelor’s and Master’s degrees in Education from the University of Minnesota.
 As part of her education, she student taught in the Minneapolis Public Schools.
 Briana has tutored Hebrew at the Talmud Torah of Minneapolis and taught Hebrew and Judaica at Temple Israel.
 She also taught online learners from across the world through VIPKID.

 Not only is she an excellent educator when it comes to STEAM and Judaics, but she is also an extremely talented baker, taught virtual cooking classes to kids, and has an online gluten-free bakery, Tastes Like Gluten.
 She enjoys music, art, cooking and has many other interests which she is excited to share with her students.
 Briana is a Birthright Israel Fellow and has led several trips to Israel.
 She enjoys bringing her love of Israel to her students.
 Briana believes that education is a two-way street and a shared process.
 As she teaches her students, she is also learning from them.